-Blood tests can also collect leukaemia cells for testing for certain genetic markers that can predict the risk that the disease will worsen.
+Blood tests can also collect leukemia cells for testing for certain genetic markers that can predict the risk that the disease will worsen.

-- Flow cytometry and cytochemistry- In these tests, chemicals or dyes are applied to the leukaemia cells in the laboratory.
-These chemicals and dyes provide information about leukaemia and its subtype.
+In these tests, chemicals or dyes are applied to the leukemia cells in the laboratory.
+These chemicals and dyes provide information about leukemia and its subtype.
 CLL cells have distinctive markers, known as cell surface proteins, outside the cell.
 The pattern of these markers is known as the immunophenotype.
-These tests are used to differentiate CLL from other leukaemia involving lymphocytes.
+These tests are used to differentiate CLL from other leukemia involving lymphocytes.
 Both tests can be performed from a blood sample.
 Flow cytometry, also known as immunophenotyping, is the most crucial test to confirm CLL diagnosis.

-- Genomic and molecular testing- Your doctor may recommend running laboratory tests to identify specific genes, proteins, and other factors involved in leukaemia.
+Your doctor may recommend running laboratory tests to identify specific genes, proteins, and other factors involved in leukemia.
 Because CLL cells divide slowly, looking at the chromosomes is often less helpful than testing particular genetic mutations or changes.
 Fluorescence in situ hybridization (FISH) assays and other genetic tests, like polymerase chain reaction (PCR), is used to find genetic changes.
 Some of the genetic changes that happen in CLL include –

 - An extra copy of chromosome 12 (trisomy)

 - The deletion of the long arm of chromosome 13 [del(13q)] is found in about half of patients.